 Major changes and deprecations since 1.9.0:

 sudo, and use it to install software that your host distribution’s package manager does not provide.
-Linuxbrew uses its own repository for formulae: Linuxbrew/homebrew-core
+Homebrew on Linux uses its own repository for formulae: Homebrew/linuxbrew-core

 brew cleanupis run periodically (every 30 days) and triggers for individual formula cleanup on reinstall, install or upgrade.
 You can opt-out of this behaviour by setting the